 - You may get the child element if you are responsible for a child who lives with you.
 This means a child aged under 16.
 But in some cases, it could mean a young person aged under 20 who is in full-time education or doing certain training.
 You can only get this element for up to 2 children born on or after 6 April 2017, unless special exceptions apply.
 Extra money is added if the child or young person has a disability, no matter how many children you have. - You may get the childcare element if you pay for childcare while working.
-You may be able to claim back up to 85% of your childcare costs. - You may get the limited capability for work and work-related activity element (pages 33 to 34) if you have a limited ability to work and do work-related activities. - You may get the carer element if you provide at least 35 hours of care a week for someone who is severely disabled.
+You may be able to claim back up to 85% of your childcare costs. - You may get the limited capability for work and work-related activity element if you have a limited ability to work and do work-related activities - You may get the carer element if you provide at least 35 hours of care a week for someone who is severely disabled.
 You can either get the carer element or the limited capability for work and work-related activity element, but not both.
 You get whichever is more. - You may get the housing element if you meet certain criteria.
 This helps with rent or service charges.

-You can find out more about extra payments at gov.uk/universalcredit/what-youll-get
+You can find out more about extra payments at gov.uk/universal-credit/ what-voull-get

-Qualifying for UC may make you eligible for other help, such as free prescriptions (page 138) and free school meals (pages 158 to 159).
+Qualifying for UC may make you eligible for other help, such as free prescriptions and free school meals.